Protect Australia's Cultural Heritage

 PROTECT ABORIGINAL CULTURAL HERITAGE

-The 2020 destruction of 46,000-year-old rock caves in the Pilbara sent shockwaves around the world.
-It wasn’t the first event of this kind, and it won’t be the last.
-Australia’s cultural heritage is being harmed or destroyed every day.
+The 2020 destruction of rock shelters (or caves) in the Pilbara – with evidence of human occupation dating back 46,000 years – sent shockwaves around the world.
+It wasn’t the first event of this kind, and it won’t be the last: Australia’s Aboriginal cultural heritage is being harmed or destroyed every day.